One Family’s Mission to Live a Year Without Grumbling.

 Beauty in the Ugly Mess

-What I found most endearing about The Grumble-Free Year, is how authentic Tricia is portraying the messiness of her adventure.
+What I found most endearing about The Grumble-Free Year, is how authentic Tricia Goyer is portraying the messiness of her adventure.
 I would have been tempted to tidy up the details, distill the lessons learned, and deliver a polished portrayal of the experiment.
 I’m sure Tricia had the same temptation, but she chose to be real about the mishaps, struggles and failures.
 Life and crises interrupted their rhythms, and a number of times she confessed, “weeks passed before I remembered that I was supposed to be guiding my children through a grumble-free year.”

 Yet often it was in looking back on the hard times that she realized her family had learned a way to position their heart away from grumbling towards gratitude.
 The times when she was running out of strength and at the end of her rope, she realized how much she — and the children — weren’t meant to overcome grumbling on their own.

-In a culture that often reminds us to practise mindfulness and gratitude to better ourselves and our mental health, Tricia keeps coming back to this refreshing truth that she and the kids couldn’t change on their own.
+In a culture that often reminds us to practice mindfulness and gratitude to better ourselves and our mental health, Tricia keeps coming back to this refreshing truth that she and the kids couldn’t change on their own.
 God provides where we cannot.
 His presence is strength where we are weak and undone.
 He loves us amid our mess and transforms it into beauty.

 As someone who defaults to trying harder before accepting grace, despite knowing better, I was surprised to find I still need this reminder.